Grissess/xpptd/README.md

 # ...
 But Actually

+I'm working on getting these merged into [DIGIMend's kernel drivers][dmkd]; see [issue 578][dmkd578].

+In the meantime, @kurikaesu has made a [userspace tablet driver daemon][utdd] based on this work, and with essentially the same APIs, but in C++ (and broader device support).
+As of this writing support for *this* tablet is experimental and has some bugs, but you should check that out for yourself.
+(These drivers are scheduled for merging into the kernel drivers above; see [pull 557][dmkd557].)

-Try [DIGIMend's kernel drivers][dmkd].
-They're probably of higher quality than this cobbled-together Python script.
-If you find this device isn't supported, feel free to tell me (or take the constants herefrom and merge it on my behalf :) .
+In any case, if you find this device isn't supported in software you'd like it to be, feel free to tell me (or take the constants herefrom and merge it on my behalf :) .

 # Licensing